BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 If a **Hero** performing a Heroic Accuracy wishes, they may shout "Take Aim!" to their comrades, allowing all friendly models within 6" to also re-roll failed In The Way rolls when shooting in that Shoot phase.

-Models benefitting from Heroic Accuracy or Take Aim! need not target the same enemy model â€” they may each choose targets viable to them.
+Models benefitting from Heroic Accuracy or Take Aim! need not target the same enemy model — they may each choose targets viable to them.

 #### HEROIC STRIKE (FIGHT PHASE)